Skip to content

 The query is saved and available in the Query catalog.

-Query catalog and history
+Query catalog and query history

-The query catalog lists all your saved queries.
+The Query catalog lists all your saved queries.
 Use it to:

 Query catalog showing the Recent and Catalog tabs for accessing saved and recent queries